Agoria (musician): Music career

-A reputation acquired thanks to his first album Blossom
+First albums

-Agoria releases his debut LP, Influence Hivernale, in 1999 on the Kubik label, then managed by Cyrille Bonin, the future director of the Transbordeur in Lyon.
-Bonin described him as "an ambitious and hard-working young guy."
-He subsequently released tracks on various independent labels, including UMF and Future Frontier.
+Agoria released his debut LP, Influence Hivernale, in 1999 on the Kubik label, then managed by Cyrille Bonin, the future director of the Transbordeur in Lyon.
 His breakthrough came in 2001 with La Onzième Marche, initially released on the Tekmics label in a limited run of 600 copies before being reissued by PIAS.

-In 2002, La Onzième Marche gained widespread recognition, receiving support from influential DJs such as Laurent Garnier and Andrew Weatherall.
 The track was later included on Agoria’s debut album, Blossom, released in 2003 on PIAS.
 The album, which featured collaborations with Tricky and Ann Saunderson (wife of Kevin Saunderson), was described as a "success" by Libération.
 The BBC recognized him as "a talent to watch," while Resident Advisor predicted in 2003 that audiences would "hear more of Agoria’s name in the near future."
-Around this time, he was invited by Kevin Saunderson, producer of Inner City, to remix Big Fun—the first record he had ever purchased.
+Around this time, he was invited by Kevin Saunderson, producer of Inner City, to remix Big Fun.